Cidaas/cidaas-android-sdk/README.md

 [![Platform](https://img.shields.io/badge/Platforms-android-4E4E4E.svg?colorA=28a745)](#installation)

-The steps here will guide you through setting up and managing authentication and authorization in your apps using de.cidaas SDK.
+The steps here will guide you through setting up and managing authentication and authorization in your apps using cidaas SDK.

 ## Table of Contents